🚀 Best-in-class Voice AI!

 Below is a fully implemented widget you can add to your project to see Porcupine in action.
 Replace '{ACCESS_KEY}' with your own AccessKey from Picovoice Console, '{KEYWORD_FILE}' with your keyword file, and '{MODEL_FILE}' with your model file (if applicable).

 This is a simplified example but includes all the essential code to get you started.
-If you'd like to see a complete working app, check out the Porcupine Flutter demo on our GitHub repository.
+For a complete working app, check out the Porcupine Flutter demo on our GitHub repository.

 This tutorial uses the following packages: